jonaprieto/curriculum-vitae/README.md

 If you want to add new sections, check `cv.tex` to see how it's done and edit it as you wish.

+Then, to compile and see the result, run `make`.

 ## License
 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).